cooldev33/craco-cesium/README.md

 ### 4. (NEW!)
 Add npm overrides

-To fix package vulnerabilities, add npm overrides in `package.json` as following:
+To fix package vulnerabilities, add npm overrides in your project's `package.json` as following:

 ```js
 {